MartinMikusat/slicer-layered-profiles/README.md

 The MVP has successfully met all objectives:
 - ✅ **Functional workflow** - Complete profile building from start to finish
-- ✅ **Custom creation** - Users can build their own modification cards
+- ✅ **Custom creation** - Users can build their own modification layers
 - ✅ **Library management** - Comprehensive organization and search
 - ✅ **PrusaSlicer compatibility** - Standard INI export format
 - ✅ **User experience** - Intuitive interface with guided onboarding